 Print to the Finish Line

 While everything is market dependent, print marketing is part of the repertoire to get your home sold.
-Although the majority of marketing has gone digital, print advertising is now rarer and stands out.
+Although the majority of marketing has gone digital, print advertising is now more rare and stands out from the rest.
 According to Forbes, print marketing is the ideal technique for targeting luxury consumers and older generations.
 It takes more time and money but can pay dividends.
 Flyers for open houses, postcards to targeted demographics, home magazines and other forms of print media still attract buyers to the right home: yours.

 Uh-oh, Things You Didn’t Know.